 ...the legislative history of the 1954 amendment to the Pledge indicates that the Pledge was decidedly not intended to be neutral with respect to religion.
 It takes sides on a controversial question: whether God exists and whether the nation is dependent on God.
 The federal law sends a message to nontheists that they are disfavored and outside the political community, while assuring theists that they are preferred.
 The recitation of the Pledge in schools amplifies this effect....

 'Under God' may be only two words, but they reflect a pervasive pattern of government behavior that suppresses the development of atheistic and nontheistic beliefs.
 The words limit, rather than promote, religious pluralism."

-Erwin Chemerinsky, JD, Alston & Bird Professor of Law at Duke University, wrote in the Oct.
-15, 2003 article "Court Must Buck Political Pressure in Pledge Case," published in the Los Angeles Times that:
+Erwin Chemerinsky, JD, Alston & Bird Professor of Law at Duke University at the time of the quote, wrote in the Oct.
+15, 2003 article "Court Must Buck Political Pressure in Pledge Case," published in the Los Angeles Times: